quiquee/obc-docs/protocol-spec.md

        }
     }
 ```
-Per above definition, an event has to be one of "Register", "Block" or "Generic".
+Per the above definition, an event has to be one of `Register`, `Block` or `Generic`.

-As mentioned in previous sections, a consumer creates an event bus by establishing a connection with the producer and sending a Register event.
-The Register event is essentially an array of Interest messages
+As mentioned in the previous sections, a consumer creates an event bus by establishing a connection with the producer and sending a `Register` event.
+The `Register` event is essentially an array of `Interest` messages declaring the events of interest to the consumer.
 ```
     message Interest {
         enum ResponseType {